Skip to Main Content

 Aortic Stenosis

 Aortic stenosis is a build-up of calcium deposits on the valve, which causes it to narrow and reduce blood flow to the rest of your body.
-Treatment for aortic stenosis depends its severity, and on your symptoms.
+Treatment for aortic stenosis depends its severity and your symptoms.
 Mild aortic stenosis may be treated with medication and regular follow-up appointments.
 If your stenosis is severe your heart team may recommend replacing your diseased aortic valve.

 TAVR

-In addition to traditional open heart surgery, there is now a minimally-invasive alternative called transcatheter aortic valve replacement, known as TAVR.
+In addition to open heart surgery, there is now a minimally-invasive alternative called transcatheter aortic valve replacement, known as TAVR.
 This procedure uses a catheter to implant a new valve.

 For more information about TAVR and Samaritan Heart Center’s Structural Heart Program, call 541-768-5205.